brettory-zz/genderegal-jobsat/README.md

 ```

 Here I assess accuracy by comparing the correlation between the predicted outcomes based on the regression model and the observed outcomes.
-The first model, jobsat.4 that only looked at country-level descriptives, has the highest correlation at .30.
+The first model, jobsat.4 that only looked at country-level descriptives, has the highest correlation at approximately .30.
 The individual level models with a simple multilevel structure are less accurate.
 Therefore, from purely a predictive standpoint, the simplest model performs the best.
+However, the models also answer different questions.
+The first model, jobsat.4, describes how gender diversity affects average job satisfaction (*it doesn't*), while the other two models, mljobsat.4 and cljobsat.2, describe how gender diversity affects _individual_ job satisfaction (*it does--negatively*).
+Thus, the question of which model to use is not purely a question of which model makes better predictions, but also of what question are we trying to answer.

 <br>

 ## Conclusion
-I started out by asking if there is a tradeoff between gender diversity and job satisfaction, and it does appear that job satisfaction is lower in countries where there are more women working in tech, however, this appears to be primarily a male phenomenon.
-Women experience neither dips nor boosts with regard to job satisfaction.
+I started out by asking if there is a tradeoff between gender diversity and job satisfaction, and it does appear that individual job satisfaction is lower in countries where there are more women working in tech, particularly for men.
+That's the bad news.
+The good news is that these models are quite poor predictors of overall job satisfaction.
+Luckily for employers and policy makers who want to increase gender diversity, there are many other factors that can compensate for its negative effect on job satisfaction.

 This post can be found on [GitHub](https://github.com/brettory/genderegal-jobsat).